 Total coins: Total number of lumens in existence.

 Fee pool: Number of lumens that have been paid in fees.
-This number will be added to the inflation pool and reset to 0 the next time inflation runs.
 Note this is denominated in lumens, even though a transaction’s

 feefield is in stroops.